cdap-guides/cdap-flume-guide/README.rst

 Ingesting Data into CDAP using Apache Flume
 ===========================================

-Ingesting real time logs data into Hadoop for analysis is a common use case which is solved with `Apache Flume <http://flume.apache.org/>`__.
-In this guide you will learn how to ingest data into CDAP with Apache Flume and process it in real-time.
+Ingesting realtime log data into Hadoop for analysis is a common use case which can be solved with `Apache Flume <http://flume.apache.org/>`__.
+In this guide, you will learn how to ingest data into CDAP with Apache Flume and process it in realtime.

 What You Will Build
 -------------------

 You will build a CDAP application that uses web logs aggregated by Flume to find page view counts.
 You will:

-* Configure Flume to ingest data into `CDAP Stream <http://docs.cask.co/cdap/current/en/dev-guide.html#streams>`__
+* Configure Flume to ingest data into a `CDAP Stream <http://docs.cask.co/cdap/current/en/dev-guide.html#streams>`__
-* Build real-time `Flow <http://docs.cask.co/cdap/current/en/dev-guide.html#flows>`__ to process ingested web logs
+* Build a realtime `Flow <http://docs.cask.co/cdap/current/en/dev-guide.html#flows>`__ to process the ingested web logs
-* Build a `Service <http://docs.cask.co/cdap/current/en/dev-guide.html#services>`__ to serve analysis results via HTTP
+* Build a `Service <http://docs.cask.co/cdap/current/en/dev-guide.html#services>`__ to serve the analysis results via HTTP

 What you will need
 ------------------